-This is a time to cultivate joy by honoring yourself and the work you have done.
-The reality is, we live in an unforgiving world because this work is hard to do.
+This is a time to cultivate joy by honoring yourself and your work.
+We live in an unforgiving world precisely because this work is hard.
 Don’t cheat yourself.
 Learning to forgive is akin to becoming a marathon runner.
-But, the benefits are almost incomprehensible.
+But the benefits are boundless.
 Creating that empowered future will not only begin to crystallize in your mind, but you’ll also be able to enjoy life right here and now with more ease and gratitude.

 Good luck on your journey!